Different Mechanical Seal Types for Centrifugal Pumps

 Balanced mechanical seals are particularly suited to higher operating pressures, typically above 200 PSIG.
 They are also a good choice when handling liquids with low lubricity and higher volatility.

-Pusher and Non-Pusher Seals
+3. Pusher Seals

-Pusher seals utilize one or multiple springs to maintain seal closing forces.
-The springs can be in the rotating or stationary element of the mechanical seal.
-Pusher type seals can provide sealing at very high pressures but have a drawback due to the elastomer under the primary seal face that can be subjected to wear as the face moves along the shaft/sleeve during operation.
+Pusher-type seals can provide sealing at very high pressures but have a drawback due to the elastomer (typically an o-ring) under the primary seal face that can be subjected to wear as the face moves along the shaft/sleeve during operation.

 Non-pusher seals utilize a metal or elastomeric bellows to maintain seal closing forces.
-These seals are ideally suited to dirty and high temperature applications.
+These seals are ideally suited to dirty and high-temperature applications.
 Bellows seals are limited to medium/lower pressure applications.

 Both pusher and non-pusher designs are available in balanced and unbalanced configurations.

-Conventional Mechanical Seals
+5. Conventional Mechanical Seals

-Cartridge Type Seals
+6. Cartridge Type Seals

 Key Considerations When Choosing Different Types of Mechanical Seals for Pumps